HomePage Path

 NX 966-779 Kirkcudbrightshire Scotland

 Lincluden College TowerLincluden College Tower is a 16th century stone tower house, founded by the Provost William Stewart.
-The collegiate church was founded in 1389, by Archibald the Grim, 3rd Earl of Douglas on the site of an earlier nunnery.
+Standing on the site of an earlier nunnery in the bailey of Kirkhill Mote, the collegiate church was founded in 1389, by Archibald the Grim, Earl of Douglas.
 After the Reformation, the three storey range immediately adjacent to the church, was doubled in length and a four storey tower added to its northern end.
 Guarding the ground floor entrance, is the remains of a projecting semi-octagonal stair turret, with gunloops.
-The tower stands in the bailey of Kirkhill Mote and 5 miles east is Torthorwald Castle.
+Half a mile south-west is Lochside Motte and 5 miles east is Torthorwald Castle.

 Lincluden College Tower is located north of Dumfries, off Abbey Lane.
 A mile north of Dumfries, on the A780-A76.